One Big Beautiful Bill Act Information

 - Family-owned commercial fisheries

-- Students with nonfederal scholarships that cover the full cost of attendance may not receive Pell Grant funding.
+- Students with nonfederal scholarships or grants (this includes from States, eligible institutions, or private sources) that cover the full cost of attendance may not receive Pell Grant funding.

 - Students with a Student Aid Index (SAI) equal to or greater than twice the maximum Pell Grant amount will be ineligible for Pell Grant funding.